 Workshops are also great for brand marketing and building a trusted reputation.
 It will help you to reach new customers and also help you to be perceived as the go-to gardening expert.

 3. Work with Local Children to Transform Community Gardens

 Kids love gardening and it's a great way for them to learn about how plants grow and where fruit and vegetables come from.
 Get local school kids or children in the community involved in transforming a school garden, local park or patch of wasteland.

-To get interest in the project going, why not create a garden design competition where the kids can submit their own ideas.
+Why not create a garden design competition where the kids can submit their ideas?
 The winner will get to see their ideas become reality.
-You could also offer some plants and gardening equipment as runners up prizes.
+You could also offer some plants and gardening equipment as runners-up prizes.

 Get local children involved via their schools, local sports clubs, youth centres and community centres.
 Go into school and tell the kids about the project - what you hope to achieve, how they can help and what are the ecological benefits of transforming land into a finished garden.
 Get them interested and involved.

-These are a just a few ways to promote your garden centre this Spring & Summer.
-If Smartbags can help you to create a stunning promotional bag, just get in touch with us today.
+These are just a few suggestions on how you could promote your Garden Centre during the Spring & Summer of 2024.
+If Smartbags can help you to create a stunning promotional bag, just start browsing our Laminated Woven Heavy Duty Bags, then get in touch for a quote today.